lit/lit-element/README.md

 See the [source](https://github.com/PolymerLabs/lit-element/blob/master/src/lit-element.ts#L90)
  for detailed API info, here are some highlights.

-  * `createRenderRoot()` (protected): Implement to customize where the element's template is rendered by returning an element into which to render.
-By default this creates a shadowRoot for the element.
+  * `render()` (protected): Implement to describe the element's DOM using `lit-html`.
+Ideally, the `render` implementation is a pure function using only the element's current properties to describe the element template.
+This is the only method that must be implemented by subclasses.
-  To render into the element's childNodes, return `this`.
+  Note, since `render()` is called by `update()` setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.

   * `shouldUpdate(changedProperties)` (protected): Implement to control if updating and rendering should occur when property values change or `invalidate` is called.
 The `changedProps`